 AncientPages.com - On December 9, 1824, the Battle of Ayacucho was fought on the high plateau near Ayacucho, Peru.
 It was one of the Latin-American wars of independence, and it brought a revolutionary victory over royalists.

 Obelisk standing 44 meters tall, celebrating the victorious battle of Ayacucho of 1824

-Lieutenant Sucre opened the attack with a brilliant cavalry charge led by the courageous Colombian José María Córdoba, and soon the royalist army had been routed, with about 2,000 men killed.
+Lieutenant Sucre opened the attack with a brilliant cavalry charge led by the courageous Colombian José María Córdoba, and the royalist army had been routed, with about 2,000 men killed.

-Battle of Ayacucho freed Peru and ensured the independence of the developing South American republics from Spain.
+The battle of Ayacucho freed Peru and ensured the independence of the developing South American republics from Spain.

 The Spanish viceroy and his generals were taken prisoners.
 The terms of surrender demanded that all Spanish forces be withdrawn from Peru and Charcas (Bolivia); the last of them departed from Callao, the port of Lima, two years later in January 1826.